 Finding a submerged ball of sardines in the open ocean is extremely unlikely by happenstance.
-Successful encounters occur when divers adopt the same protocols as the seasoned skippers of the sportfishing fleets, who travel 15 to 20 miles out to sea and typically 40 to 50 miles south of San Carlos.
+Successful encounters occur when divers adopt the same protocols as the seasoned skippers of the sportfishing fleets, who travel 15 to 20 miles (24 to 32 kilometers) out to sea and typically 40 to 50 miles (64 to 80 kilometers) south of San Carlos.
 The frigatebirds follow the sardines, and we follow the frigatebirds.
 They are our eyes in the sky.

 Frigatebirds search for a meal by flying high enough to see through the water’s surface to the frenzied activity below.
 As the birds find the baitball, their flight posture changes, and they circle while skimming low over the water.
 We approach and see the disturbance on the water’s surface as the swarming sardines jump out of the water, creating shiny waves of spray and a cacophony of swishes and splashes as thousands of sardines seek to escape the striped marlins below only to be scooped up by the frigatebirds above.
 The sardines’ bad luck is our good fortune as we embark on an extraordinary dive adventure.